 Apolinario joins staff after two seasons at Austin Peay

-Deane Webb enters his first season at the helm of the Ohio University volleyball program after being appointed as head coach on Feb.
+Webb was appointed as head coach on Feb.
 26, 2014.
 He became the Bobcats' 12th head coach in program history.

 Webb directed the Bruins to three conference titles and three NCAA Championship appearances.
 The 2012 season saw the Bruins win their first Ohio Valley Conference Tournament titlesince joining the league in July 2012.